mongodb/specifications/source/retryable-reads/tests/README.rst

 The YAML and JSON files in this directory tree are platform-independent tests that drivers can use to prove their conformance to the Retryable Reads spec.

-Several prose tests, which are not easily expressed in YAML, are also presented in this file.
+Prose tests, which are not easily expressed in YAML, are also presented in this file.
 Those tests will need to be manually implemented by each driver.

 Tests will require a MongoClient created with options defined in the tests.